Watts-Lab/task-mapping/The maximum of a function.md

 > In the group, one participant was the Reporter, who entered the group’s answer for the output-maximizing input after each participant in the group submitted their own guesses

 ## Instructions
+Group Instructions: Welcome everyone!
+My name is ___, thanks for joining us for today’s session.
+The plan for today is for you to work on a set of tasks very similar to those that you completed in the individual, online assessments.
+Today we’ll be working in person, in groups of three people.
+First, we are going to jumble you up into groups of three people using randomization balls.
+Once you get your ball, keep hold of it for the whole session.
+It will tell you who you will be working with throughout the session.
+Based on the randomization ball, we’ll put you into your first group for today.
+After solving some tasks, you’ll come back here after roughly 25 minutes.
+Then, we’ll put you in your second group, and you’ll solve some more tasks.
+All these tasks will be similar to ones you’ve done before.
+“Remember you’re working as a group, even though you each have your own laptop.
+There are no individual scores: you’re working as a team to solve problems.”

 ![Op1](images/Op1.png)
 ![Op2](images/Op2.png)
 ![Op3](images/Op3.png)